 You know when you are going through rough times; there could be many reasons for it.
 There could be vividly and invisible reasons for it.
 One of them it could be that the rough times are just pathways preparing you for your future, therefore, God may use those rough circumstances to strengthen you and your faith as a way to preparing you for your next level.
 Apostle Paul said in Philippians 4:13 “For I can do everything with the help of Christ Who gives me strength I need.”
 Another translation says “Whatever I have, wherever I am, I can make it through anything in the One Who makes me who I am.”
-Not all rough times I meant to destroy you.
+So not all rough times I meant to destroy you.
 Sometimes God may use those adversaries and hardship for us to learn how to trust and rely on God always.
 There is this song that says “Through it all, I have learned to trust in Jesus, I have learned to trust in God.
 Through it all, I have learned to depend upon His Word.”
 During rough times God can use that season to draw you very near to Him, to reveal Himself and truth to you, and change your life for the better.
 In turn, build you a godly character and strengthen your faith.
 So God can take our challenges and use them to strengthen us, but we have to take action towards our faith to get the victory.

 Another reason it could be the issue of pruning.
 In order to grow and continue to bear more fruit, God will prune you.
 He will use the rough times to clean everything about you and make you bear fruit that are pleasing to Him.
 And when God prunes you, He basically cuts everything unwanted from you.
 If you were stuck in wrong systems, somehow they will be shut down.
 If you have been asking God to clean your reputation, to solve your problems, help you to fill in the gaps, sometimes God will come and cut what needs to be cut off.
 Sometimes God will cut you from bad influence individuals.
 Sometimes God will even cut you off even from loving friends and relatives for a short period of time; not because something is wrong with them, or they are not good people, but perhaps He separates you so that He can grow you, so that you can have more time to discover yourself, purpose, and the next phase of your life.
 In order for you to move up to another level of where He wants to take you, He will withdraw you slowly.
 You will even see the signs.
 For instance, you used to party together every weekend with your friends, and slowly you keep making excuses, you don’t want to part anymore, you rather go to a Bible study class, and you start enjoying the company of the people in your Bible study more than hanging out with your friends.
 You will start seeing the signs; you just don’t click anymore with your old friends like you used to be.
 Maybe it’s the issue of character building, then God will draw you closer to the godly influencing people to model it to you.
 There are times we will come across people who were put across our pathways for a season.
 When the season is over, it’s not like you are not friends, it’s just the purpose that drew you together is no longer valid to both of you, and you both decide to move on with what next in your lives.
 But there are people who will be permanent in your life, such as your children, parents, siblings, and all other relatives.
 Whether you are close or not, you can’t change the blood relationship or the connection you have.
 There are some seasons you will be apart from each other, but it will only be temporary because these are the permanent people in your lives.